Jimmy Herring: Career

 In 2017, Jimmy Herring formed The Invisible Whip with Jeff Sipe on drums, Jason Crosby on violin and Rhodes, Kevin Scott on bass, Matt Slocum on Organ.
 They performed 50 shows, which includes co-billing with John McLaughlin on his farewell American Tour.

 In 2018, Abstract Logix released Live in San Francisco, a live album from John McLaughlin and Jimmy Herring's co-bill tour from the year prior.

 On May 26, 2018, Jimmy Herring played guitar with The Dave Matthews Band in Atlanta, Georgia.
 He joined the band on stage for the songs Satellite and #41 where he again displayed his smooth playing style and warmth on the guitar.

 In 2019, Jimmy Herring formed The 5 of 7, featuring Kevin Scott on bass, Matt Slocum on keys, Darren Stanley on drums and Rick Lollar on voice and guitar.

+On July 21, 2024, Widespread Panic announced on social media that Herring had been diagnosed with stage 1 tonsil cancer.